phphe/react-base-virtual-list/README.md

 [中文](README_CN.md)

-React Basic Virtual List.
+React basic virtual list, supports common features and is easy to customize.
 [Online Demo](https://phphe.github.io/react-base-virtual-list/)

 ## Features

-- Supports lists with different item heights.
+- Supports common features and is easy to customize.
+Check [Development](#development).
-- Simple and easy to extend, only contains common features.
+- Supports lists with fixed height or dynamic height items.
 - High performance.
 For lists with different item heights, it does not retrieve the height of each item.
 - Exported files include TypeScript definition files, CJS files, ES files, IIFE files, and IIFE source maps.
 The IIFE file can be use by `script` tag in browser, see [IIFE](#iife).